 Cst.
 Alex Bérubé”

 There might be more troops on the way, but “on the way” and “here” aren’t the same thing.
-Anyhow, let’s break this announcement down with a few questions because when it comes to politics, Mayor Stew Young has a BS, a MS and a PHD (Bull Sh*t, More of the Same and Piled Higher and Deeper)
+Anyhow, let’s break this announcement down with a few questions.
+In doing so, remember when it comes to politics, Mayor Stew Young is a pro.
+He has a BS, a MS and a PHD (Bull Sh*t, More of the Same and Piled Higher and Deeper)

 QUESTION: This Crime Reduction Unit that it just formed, how many new cops has the RCMP brought in for it so far?

 ANSWER: Zero!
 This is more of Stew Young’s smoke and mirrors.
-All that has happened is that RCMP reassigned a few officers from traffic, adjusted a few schedules and said it now has a C.R.U.
+All that has happened is that RCMP reassigned a few officers from traffic.
+They then adjusted a few schedules and said it now has a C.R.U.

 QUESTION: Who were the RCMP supposed to be concentrating on in the beginning if not prolific offenders?